dom7kim/xoul-chat/README.md

 ## About

-Xoul Chat is developed by Dongwon at Xoul.
+Xoul Chat is developed by Dongwon Kim at Xoul.